nicholasdaviees/dog-meal-tracker/README.md

 - When adding the accessory to Apple HomeKit, choose `Dog Meal Tracker` as the bridge and add the four accessories associated with the bridge as switches.

 ## Creating Icon Header Files for Displaying Images on the Display
 It is necessary to create icon header files because the ESP32 cannot directly display PNG or SVG images.
 Any image of that type must first be converted into a bitmap array (raw RGB565 pixel data) and stored in a header file so it can be rendered on the TFT display.
-The PNG is converted to SVG so the image can be resized without quality loss.
+The PNG image is converted to an SVG, then back to a PNG, so the image can be resized without quality loss.
 - Get PNG image.
 - Convert to SVG.
 - I used Figma for the following: